crb479/mcdevitt-trauma-ml/slurm/README.rst

-There are many Slurm commands, but the three essentials that you must know how to use are ``sbatch``, ``sacct``, and ``seff``. ``sbatch`` is for submitting your batch scripts to the scheduler, ``sacct`` gives you details are your submitted/completed jobs, and ``seff``, when given a job ID, yields time, CPU, and memory usage statistics which are helpful for paring down the amount of resources needed to the bare minimum.
+There are many Slurm commands, but the three essentials that you must know how to use are ``sbatch``, ``sacct``, and ``seff``. ``sbatch`` is for submitting your batch scripts to the scheduler, ``sacct`` gives you details on your submitted/completed jobs, and ``seff``, when given a job ID, yields time, CPU, and memory usage statistics which are helpful for paring down the amount of resources requested (avoid oversubscription).

 .. __: https://sites.google.com/a/nyu.edu/nyu-hpc/documentation/greene